Date updated: May 2020

 Adoption is the process where a person applies in court to be considered as the parent of a child.

 Who may be adopted?

 Any child (a person younger than 18 years of age) may be adopted, where:

-- s/he is an orphan and there is no legal guardian/s or caregiver/s willing to adopt him/her;
+- s/he is an orphan and there are no legal guardians or caregivers willing to adopt him/her;

-- s/he was abandoned, for example, the child had no contact with his/her parent/s or legal guardian/s for at least 3 months;
+- s/he was abandoned, for example, the child had no contact with his/her parents or legal guardians for at least three months;

 - s/he needs a permanent home.